NEW!

 The MC6 Series features two compact housing sizes, designed to optimize performance while minimizing footprint.
 The layout also allows for easy integration of optional features, offering excellent scalability for future upgrades.

-5. Touch Panel Now Available as an Option
+5. Touch panel now available as an option!

 *Please note that if you choose the touch panel option, some other options may not be available for selection in combination.
 For more details, please reach out to our Matsui staff or use the "Contact" form at the top right of this page.
 Thank you for your understanding.